zacstewart/zacstewart.github.io/README.md

 # zacstewart.com

 This is the source that generates my site.
-If you're here because you found a typo, error, or other discrepency in my writing, please open an issue or, better yet, send me a pull request.
+If you're here because you found a typo, error, or other discrepancy in my writing, please open an issue or, better yet, send me a pull request.

 # Writing